 What to do at Chatuchak Park: Go to the weekend market, then enjoy a picnic of Thai treats.

 Of the parks listed here, Saranrom Park is closest to the backpacker area of Khao San Road, and right across the street from the Grand Palace.
 This park was originally part of the palace gardens, and later served as a private zoo before becoming a public park in the 1960s.
-Its historical use as a green space means it has large mature trees that provide shade for park goers, while the trees that populate the newer parks are much smaller and don’t do as much to protect visitors from the blistering Southeast Asian sun.
+Its historical use as a green space means it has large mature trees that provide shade for park-goers, while the trees that populate the newer parks are much smaller and don’t do as much to protect visitors from the blistering Southeast Asian sun.

 Saranrom consists of a fairly small square of grass surrounding three ponds, with a walking path weaving through it.
 This park’s small size prevents it from being much of an exercise area, but it’s still a welcome respite from the heat and humidity, as anyone who’s stood in the long line outside the palace can attest to.
 There’s a playground near the northeast corner, which is great if you have kids itching to roam free after a few hours on a guided tour.

-This probably isn’t a park that you’ll want to make a special trip to, but it’s a great place to visit if you’re in the nearby Chinatown neighborhood, staying at Khao San Road, or visiting the Grand Palace.
+This probably isn’t a park that you’ll want to make a special trip to, but it’s a great place to visit if you’re touring the nearby Chinatown neighborhood, staying around Khao San Road, or going to the Grand Palace.

 What to do at Saranrom Park: Relax after a visit to the Grand Palace.

 But while you’re in the city, there are still plenty of green spaces where you can work up a sweat, enjoy a picnic, or just decompress after a chaotic day.
-The best parks in Bangkok are the perfect counter balance to the all the sightseeing (and sensory overload) the city has to offer.
+The best parks in Bangkok are the perfect counter balance to all the sightseeing (and sensory overload) the city has to offer.

 Do you know of other places to embrace nature in Bangkok?
 Tell us in the comments!